ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

     7. Assemble the Verifier B Trustworthiness Vector
         1. Copy Verifier A Trustworthiness Vector to Verifier B Trustworthiness Vector
         2. Add implicit Trustworthiness Claims inherent to the type of TEE.
-        3. Prune any unbelievable Trustworthiness Claims
+        3. Prune any Trustworthiness Claims unsupportable by the Attesting Environment.
         4. Prune any Trustworthiness Claims the Relying Party doesn't accept from this Verifier.

 6. The Relying Party takes action based on Verifier B's appraised Trustworthiness Vector:

-     1. Prune any Trustworthiness Claims not used in the Appraisal Policy for Attestion Results.
+     1. Prune any Trustworthiness Claims not used in the Appraisal Policy for Attestation Results.
-     2. Allow the information exchange from the Attester into a Relying Party context where the Verifier B appraised Trustworthiness Vector includes all the mandatory affirming Trustworthiness Claims, and none of the disqualifying detracting Trustworthiness Claims.
+     2. Allow the information exchange from the Attester into a Relying Party context where the Verifier B appraised Trustworthiness Vector includes all the mandatory Trustworthiness Claims of value "1", and none of the disqualifying Trustworthiness Claims containing values that are not "0" or "1".
      3. Disallow any information exchange into a Relying Party context for which that Verifier B appraised Trustworthiness Vector is not qualified.

 As link layer protocols re-authenticate, steps (1) to (2) and steps (3) to (6) will independently refresh.
 This allows the Trustworthiness of Attester to be continuously re-appraised.
-There are only specific triggers which will refresh Evidence generation (1), Attestation Result generation (2), and in consequence AR-augmented Evidence generation (4):
+There are only specific event triggers which will drive the refresh of Evidence generation (1), Attestation Result generation (2), and finally AR-augmented Evidence generation (4):

 * life-cycle events, e.g. a change to an Authentication Secret of the Attester or an update of a software component
 * uptime-cycle events, e.g. a hard reset of a composite device or a re-initialization of a TEE.
 * authentication-cycle events, e.g. a link-layer interface resets or new TLS session is spawned.

+## Mutual Attestation

-Additionally, it is common that each device on either side of a connection will requires fresh remote attestation of its corresponding peer.
+In either of the interaction models described in the section, each device on either side of a secure interaction may requires fresh remote attestation of its corresponding peer.
 This process is known as mutual-attestation.
-To support mutual-attestation, the process listed above may be run independently on each side of the connection.
+To support mutual-attestation, either interaction model listed above may be run independently on each side of the connection.

+Mutual attestation will typically occur within a single transport session, and will first occur as part of transport session establishment.

+## Transport Protocols

+While this document does not mandate specific transport protocols, messages containing the Attestation Results and AR Augmented Evidence can be passed within an authentication framework such the EAP protocol {{RFC5247}} over TLS {{RFC8446}}.

 # Privacy Considerations